bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Relational-Database-Service.md

 DMS can utilize Snowball ...

-1. Use SCT to extract data locally and move to a Snowball device.
+1. Use SCT to extract data locally and move it to a Snowball device.
 2. Ship the device back to AWS.
 They load the data onto an S3 bucket.
 3. DMS migrates from S3 into the target store.
-4. Change Capture Data (CDC) can capture changes, and via S3 intermediary they are also written to the target database.
+4. Change Capture Data (CDC) can capture changes, and via an S3 intermediary, they are also written to the target database.